amarakon/amarakon.github.io/README.md

 amarakon.com – Amarakon’s Website
 ================

 This is my personal website.
+I am using GitHub Pages instead of Netlify for convenience.
 It has an about page, my links, tags, and blog posts.
 The theme for the website is Nord, based on [Fuji](https://github.com/dsrkafuu/hugo-theme-fuji/).
 I upload to my blog almost every day.
 Sometimes I will go several days without uploading because I am too busy.
 My blog posts are about politics,